kabuchanga/fastapi-apptst/README.md

 * https://github.com/zubin-madon/NFTrees
 * https://docs.digitalocean.com/products/app-platform/reference/buildpacks/python/
 #### NB:
-* When deploying to Digital Ocean 2 applictions will be detected becuse I have Doker file and Procfile.
+* When deploying to Digital Ocean, 2 applictions will be detected becuse I have Doker file and Procfile.
 Ignore Docker app and choose the webservice app(one that uses Procfile)

 ![plot](./FastAPIdigitalOceanDeploy.png)